sakamototomato/react-text-mediasia/README.md

 ### Frontend

 The frontend is simple in terms of design.
-What we are paying attention to is the accuracy of the design, how close it is to the original design and the Websocket integration.
+What we are paying attention to is the accuracy of the HTML / CSS integration, how close it is to the original design, the way you handle DOM states (hover / active / disabled / form errors / etc.), animations, popups, etc., and the way you handle API connection, state management and websockets.

 ### Backend